getsam/Data-Population/README.md

-Repositorio criado para usar libs python para uma vizualização dos dados com graficos da biblioteca Matplotlib.pyplot
+Repository created to use libs python for viewing graphical data from the Matplotlib.pyplot library.